 Presbyopia is a natural part of aging.
 As you grow older, the lenses in your eyes thicken.
 They lose their elasticity, and the muscles surrounding the lenses weaken.
 Both these changes decrease your ability to focus, especially on near objects.
-The changes take place gradually, though it may seem that this loss of accommodation occurs quickly.
+The changes take place gradually, though it may seem like it happens quickly.

 What are the symptoms?

-Presbyopia can usually be diagnosed with a general eye examination.
-Your doctor will probably test your visual acuity (sharpness of vision), your refractive power (the ability of your eyes to change focus from near to far), the condition of the muscles in your eye, and the condition of your retina.
-He or she will probably also take measurements for glasses or contact lenses at the time of the examination.
+Presbyopia can often be diagnosed with a general eye examination.
+Your doctor will test your visual acuity (sharpness of vision) and how your eyes change focus from near to far.
+They'll also check the muscles in your eyes and the condition of your retinas.
+Measurements may be taken for glasses or contact lenses.

 Presbyopia can usually be corrected with glasses or contact lenses.
 If you didn't need glasses or contacts before presbyopia appeared, you can probably correct your eyesight by using reading glasses for close work.
 Glasses you buy without a prescription may be sufficient.
 But check with your eye doctor to find out the right glasses for you.
 If you do buy glasses without a prescription, try out a few different pairs of varying strength (magnification) to make sure you get glasses that will help you read without straining.